dat-ecosystem-archive/docs/docs/faq.md

 ### Is there an online dataset registry, like GitHub?

 Yes.
-See [datproject/datfolder](http://github.com/datproject/datfolder) on GitHub.
+See [datproject/datproject.org](https://github.com/datproject/datproject.org) on GitHub.

 ### Is there a desktop application?

-Yes.
-See [datproject/dat-desktop](http://github.com/datproject/dat-desktop) on GitHub.
+Yes, you'll be able to [install soon](https://datproject.org/install)!
+See [datproject/dat-desktop](http://github.com/datproject/dat-desktop) on GitHub for development updates.

 ### Do you plan to have Python or R or other third-party language integrations?